risnandastrm/Ecommerce_Customer_Churn_Prediction/README.md

-# Project Overview: Capstone Project Module 3
+# Project Overview:

-The project in order to be requirement assignment by Purwadhika Startup School.
 The project is about building classification model for **customer churn detection**.
 The dataset name is **data_ecommerce_customer_churn.csv**.
 You can visit (https://www.kaggle.com/datasets/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction) to access the dataset.
 This project consists of the steps below.
 - Business Problem Understanding
 - Data Understanding
 - Exploratory Data Analysis (EDA)